essentially work in two illustration styles—whimsical line art and

 ways to express myself, and to communicate

-with an audience.
+with an audience accordingly.
 I couldn’t picture myself doing

 come—I would be getting bored of doing one and the

 same thing throughout.
-I hope I will be tackling projects
+Instead, it is my hope that I will be

 all artists that have inspired me—fine artists and